-This training is for all staff and is updated every 3 years as a minimum to ensure staff understand their role in safeguarding.
-Any member of staff not present at this whole school session will receive this statutory training requirement on their return.
+This training is for all staff, the materials are provided by Wiltshire Local Authority, delivered by D/DDSL's every September to ensure staff understand their role in safeguarding.
+Any member of staff not present at this whole school session will be asked to complete the SSSCPD Child Protection Training.

 In addition, all staff members receive safeguarding and child protection updates (for example, via email, e- bulletins, staff meetings) as necessary and at least annually.

-All staff also receive training in online safety and this is updated as necessary.
-All staff also carry out additional training annually to supplement independently any in-house training led by DSL using SSSCPD, an online platform
+It is mandatory for all staff to complete SSSCPD training in online safety, and this is prioritised and updated in September.

+At St Joseph's, all staff also carry out additional training annually to supplement independently any in-house training led by DSL using SSSCPD, an online platform which we maintain a record of for staff development and performance management.